Acceptance rates are based on the percentage of ride requests you accept and complete.

 Your acceptance rate may lower due to missed requests or driver cancellations.

 If you miss a request because of technical or connectivity issues, Lyft won’t count this towards your acceptance rate.
 Learn more about Phone and connectivity issues.

 We want you to feel safe and comfortable during all of your rides.
-It’s not possible to opt out of Shared ride requests.
-However, if you don’t feel comfortable giving a Shared ride, you can decline the request.
+If you don’t feel comfortable giving a Shared ride, you can decline the request.

-Through the end of 2021, you can decline Shared ride requests (or let them lapse) without it affecting you negatively.
-It won’t affect your acceptance rate, driver rating, or any ride streaks.
+Currently, you can decline Shared ride requests (or let them lapse) without it affecting you negatively.
+It won’t affect your acceptance rate, driver rating, or any Ride Streaks.

 If you’d prefer, you can also opt out of giving Shared rides.